Financial help with fuel bills

 Check your benefits (UK-wide)

 Check that you're not missing out on benefits.
-See our benefits webpages for more information or for a quick look at the main entitlements and sources of practical help.
-See our checklists of entitlement for parents and carers in England, Scotland, Wales and Northern Ireland.
+See our benefits webpages for more information about main entitlements and sources of practical help.
+See our checklists of entitlement, Money Matters, for parents are carers in England, Scotland and Wales.